Frederick Parkhurst Dodd

 Frederick Parkhurst Dodd (11 March 1861 – 27 July 1937) was an Australian entomologist.
 He was known as the Butterfly Man of Kuranda.

 Born in Victoria, Dodd worked in a bank in Townsville, Queensland for ten years before taking up entomology full-time.
 A number of species are named after him and his collection of insects was of importance.
 He undertook collecting expeditions in New Guinea as well as Australia.

-The Taeniopterygidae genus Doddsia is named for him.
+The stonefly genus Doddsia (family Taeniopterygidae) is named in his honour.
+In 1909, Tillyard named the dragonfly species Austrogomphus doddi after him.